UK and Norway sign energy pact to develop resources

 Turning to new technologies, both sides pledged to work together to develop CCS demonstration projects and drive forward renewable policies domestically.

-The commitment to develop CCS follows a week in which its future was thrown into doubt after the British government last week canceled plans to fund a demonstration project in Longannet in Scotland.
+The commitment to develop CCS follows a week in which its future was thrown into doubt after the British government last week cancelled plans to fund a demonstration project in Longannet in Scotland.

-Industry insiders said the scrapping of the scheme signaled the technology remains too costly, undermining Britain's ambition to become a clean technology leader.
+Industry insiders said the scrapping of the scheme signalled the technology remains too costly, undermining Britain's ambition to become a clean technology leader.

 CCS is a commercially unproven technology but is widely seen as a key mechanism to fight climate change by trapping and burying greenhouse gas emissions, while maintaining stable energy supply.